theislab/sfaira/docs/adding_datasets.rst

 These meta data items are described in the AIRR_ project, search the this link for the element in question without the prefixed "vdj\_".
 These 10 meta data items describe chains (or loci).
-In accordance with the corresponding scirpy defaults_, we allow for up to two loci per cell.
+In accordance with the corresponding scirpy_ defaults, we allow for up to two loci per cell.
 In T cells, this correspond to two VJ loci (TRA) and two VDJ loci (TRB).
 You can set the prefix of the column of each of the four loci below.
 In total, these 10+4 meta data queries in sfaira describe 4*10 columns in ``.obs`` after ``.load()``.